magento/merchdocs/src/sales/invoice-create.md

 Creating an invoice for an order converts the temporary sales order into a permanent record of the order that cannot be canceled.
 A new invoice page looks similar to a completed order, with some additional fields.
 Every activity that is related to an order is noted in the Comments section of the invoice.

 Normally, orders are invoiced and shipped after payment is received.
 However, if the method of payment is a purchase order, the order can be invoiced and shipped before payment is received.
 You can generate an invoice with a packing slip, and also print shipping labels from your carrier account.
-A single order can be divided into partial shipments which are invoiced separately, if necessary.
+A single order can be divided into partial shipments, which are invoiced separately when necessary.

 When the state of new orders is set to _Processing_ the option to _Automatically Invoice All Items_ becomes available in the configuration.
 Some credit card payment methods complete the invoicing step as part of the process when [Payment Action](#payment-actions) is set to _Authorize and Capture_.
 In such a case, the Invoice button does not appear, and the order is ready to ship.